c4ristian/collatz/readme.md

 ## What is it?
-The [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) is an unsolved number theoretical problem.
+The [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) is an unsolved number theory problem.
 This python library provides tools to analyse it from different perspectives.
 The most important results achieved with this library have been published in this [working paper](https://doi.org/10.34646/thn/ohmdok-617).